 When you apply for your Ride-to-Work certificate, you should use the reduced price of the bikes instead of the price.

-Unfortunately we cannot accept Trade In with any other promotion code, with Price Match, special orders (eg bespoke Brompton builds) or on any Ex-Display or Ex-Demo bike.
+Unfortunately we cannot accept Trade-In with any other promotion code, with Price Match, spcial orders (eg bespoke brompton builds) or on any Ex-Display or Ex-Demo bike.

 We can offer you money off a brand new bike, but afraid we can’t give you cash, gift vouchers or money off any other item instead.